 To avoid misleading consumers, brands and creators must be transparent with their collaborations.
 Consumers may find it difficult to differentiate between advertorial content (sponsored content) and editorial content (non-commercial content).
 In order to protect consumers from unfair advertising practices, it’s important that brands and creators are upfront about their partnerships by including a disclosure along with their sponsored content.

 Disclosure guidelines differ from country to country.
 We’ve outlined guidelines on how to disclose properly for Norway, Sweden, and Finland.
-You can also find guidelines for how to disclose sponsored content in the United Kingdom and United States.
-These guidelines are up to date as of 27 February 2020.
+You can also find guidelines for how to disclose sponsored content in the UK and US.
+These guidelines are up to date as of 22 August 2022.

 In Norway, the ‘Forbrukertilsynet’ monitors advertising on blogs, Facebook, Instagram, Twitter, and Snapchat.
 The ‘Mediatilsynet’ monitors advertising practices on Youtube.